-Elegance, comfort and generosity are the hallmarks, seen through decor and furnishings which bear the mark of a seasoned traveller whose eye has found much to delight in while wandering the world.
-This magical hideaway has immense appeal to many different types of guest and, although The Mustard Seed is actually a four star hotel, it is an hotel like no other - its many special attributes make it a place apart, and it is a perfect destination for a romantic break or a few days pick-you-up in demanding times.
+The Mustard Seed has immense appeal to many different types of guest and, although it is actually a four star hotel, it is an hotel like no other - its many special attributes make it a place apart, and it is a perfect destination for a romantic break or a few days pick-you-up in demanding times.

-And Dan Mullane is also one of a minority of Irish hoteliers who understand that, for many people, pets are part of the family and they expect them to be treated accordingly.
-Far from the token pet friendliness of those who offer distant kennels or the use of an outhouse in the yard, his welcome to guests travelling with pets is genuine and thoughtful.
-Pets are allowed in most areas of the hotel, except the restaurant, and they can stay with their owners in suitable ground floor rooms with doors opening onto the garden - very handy, as you can pop out with your pet without having to go through the hotel reception areas.
+And The Mustard Seed is one of a minority of Irish hotels with an understanding that, for many people, pets are part of the family and they expect them to be treated accordingly.
+Far from the token pet friendliness of those who offer distant kennels or the use of an outhouse in the yard, the welcome to guests travelling with pets is genuine and thoughtful.
+Pets are allowed in most areas of the hotel, except the restaurant, and they can stay with their owners in a recently designated dog friendly room, or in suitable ground floor rooms with doors opening onto the garden - very handy, as you can pop out with your pet without having to go through the hotel reception areas.

 What a magical place this is.